adark-d/adark-d/README.md

 <br>
 <br>

-<h1 align="justify">Hi 👋, nice to see you.</h1>
+<h3 align="justify">Hi 👋, nice to see you.
+And you're welcome to my page.</h3>
-<p align="justify">Curious data scientist and ML engineer with 3+ years of experience in collecting, storing, analyzing large datasets, and building predictive models to help businesses strategize and make informed decisions.
-Loves working with data and can comprehensively translate business problems into data science use cases.
-Passionate about building products that deliver secure, innovative solutions that grow revenue, reduce costs, and optimize performance.</p>
-<p align="justify"></p>
+<p align="justify">My name is David but you can also call me Nana.
+I'm a Data scientist and ML engineer from Accra, Ghana.</p>

 <br>
 <br>